 Possession, Manufacture, Delivery, Distribution, or Sale of Counterfeit Substances:

 There are countless types of counterfeit substances.
-However, no matter what type of counterfeit substance, it is illegal to possess, manufacture, deliver, distribute, and possess with intent to distribute or sell them.
+However, no matter what type of counterfeit substance, possessing, manufacturing, delivering, distributing, and possessing with intent to distribute or sell them is illegal.
 Pursuant to O.C.G.A.
 16-13-78.2

 Prescribing or Ordering Dangerous Drugs: